 The main hard water minerals, magnesium and calcium, are found in Reading private wells along with iron and manganese (“The stainers”).
 Water softening will greatly improve your water if you have hard water minerals, iron or manganese present.
 These common contaminants can be removed with a water softener and/or a properly specified sediment filter depending on whether the contaminants are in particulate form or in solution (dissolved) For town water, visit the Town of Reading website or the MWRA website for the annual water quality reports at http://www.mwra.com/.
-While the water quality is generally pretty good from MWRA, there are issues that may occur causing various types of staining in sinks, bathtubs, toilets, showers and other plumbing fixtures.
-Additionally, you may experience taste and odor issues that are commonly associated with chloramine (a chlorine, ammonia compound), which is used to disinfect the water and control bacterial growth.
-There is a “Frequently Asked Questions” publication provided by MWRA that reviews what you may encounter.
-See the link at FAQs MWRA Water.
+You may experience taste and odor issues that are commonly associated with chloramine (a chlorine, ammonia compound), which is used to disinfect the water and control bacterial growth.

 Calcium and magnesium can have damaging affects on your home’s plumbing as well as your ability to clean, even though the EPA has no published limits on these.
 Hard water interferes with almost every cleaning task, including laundry, washing dishes or taking a shower.
 Clothes can look dingy and feel rough and scratchy.
 Dishes and glasses get spotted and a film may build up on shower doors, bathtubs, sinks and faucets.
 Hard water may leave your hair feeling sticky and looking dull.
 Hard water can also cause a residue to build-up in pipes that can lower water pressure throughout the house.